robert-hoffmann/Microsoft.ReportViewer.Web/README.md

 or nuget package "[Microsoft.SqlServer.Types >= 11.0.2](https://www.nuget.org/packages/Microsoft.SqlServer.Types/)"

-but i find it adds too many dependencies, so having sql server types on server is probably a better solution.
+but i find it adds too many dependencies, so having sql server types on server is probably a better solution, if you can manage the server.

+On Azure you will need to add Microsoft.SqlServer.Types via nuget because they do not exist by default on Azure.